jmoney579/beercanchicken/README.md

 # beercanchicken
-Beercanchicken im my personal repositiory for the jacqueswalker.com portfolio site.
+Beercanchicken is my personal repositiory for the jacqueswalker.com portfolio site.